You will be in post from 1 October to 30 April (primary and secondary schools) and will work approximately 12 hours per week.

 Some candidates, including those who have been educated outside of the UK, may be assessed by telephone interview.
 These are likely to take place from February to April.

-In early April, you will hear whether your application has been forwarded to our French partner organisation.
+April - you will hear whether your application has been forwarded to our French partner organisation.

-In late April or early May, you will find out if your application has been successful and to which academie you have been allocated.
+April/May - you will find out if your application has been successful and to which academie you have been allocated.